maniac379/White-Crystal/Pokemon White Crystal ChangeLog README.txt

 --------------
 -New scripts to alert of certain changes
--Changed 15 moves to help adjust for the physical/special split -Trade/Happiness evolutions changed to level-up/stone evolutions -Wild Pokemon encounter chance minimum of 5% for a specific Pokemon -Only Pokemon that flee will be the 3 Dogs
+-Changed 15 moves to help adjust for the physical/special split -Shiny Pokemon odds changed to 1/254 based on if all DV's are at least 12 -Trade/Happiness evolutions changed to level-up/stone evolutions -Wild Pokemon encounter chance minimum of 5% for a specific Pokemon -Only Pokemon that flee will be the 3 Dogs